sebhammer/YAZGPT/README.md

 Explore use cases: General research, copy cataloging, resource sharing

 List remaining context buffer space; add some kind of cleanout/compression of older messages.

+Make the temperature a command line setting to allow experimentation.
+Possibly, t=0 would be preferable for these kinds of explorations.